-By understanding regions with higher levels of deprivation or significant elderly populations, we can better respond to incidents occurring in those areas.
+Using data such as ONS deprivation data and vulnerability data we will better understand the risk communities in our region to better understand when we have incidents on how we may be causing hidden impacts on the communities to ensure we can better respond to incidents occurring in those areas.
 While we may not initially know who is at risk at the onset of an incident, our preparedness enables us to identify these customers promptly and provide necessary support.